 I think that in general coupons and promo codes for Canada are much harder to come by than US coupons.
 From what I’ve read on US blogs, it is typical for your Sunday newspapers to be full of coupons.
 That’s just not the case in Canada.
 I’m not sure why that’s the case.
 Perhaps that since there are far fewer newspapers, they might charge a high price for ads, making coupons on top of that price too costly.
 Or maybe a larger percentage of Canadians would take advantage of those coupons making them too expensive to publish in the paper.

 Shopping online is a bit different since most of the big companies are in the US.
 I definitely take the time to find a coupon code when any website checkout form asks for one.
-It is just too easy to do a quick online coupon search which will uncover some decent coupon codes.
+It is just too easy to do a quick online coupon search which will uncover some decent coupon codes on sites like ChameleonJohn.com.
 So I have no problem spending 2 minutes to save 10% or more.
 The only catch is that coupon codes for free shipping may not apply to Canadian orders.

 I guess I’m also a little disorganized about it all.
 Since I so rarely come across a coupon I would use, I put it in my junk drawer.
 If I’m lucky I remember it before it expires.
 More likely I dig through that drawer for something a year later only to find a bunch of outdated coupons to recycle.